stegos/gmp-mpfr-sys/README.md

 * [`mpc`][sys mpc] provides external FFI bindings to MPC.

-If you want a high-level API, consider using the [`rug`][rug] crate, which provides big integer and floating-point numers.
+If you want a high-level API, consider using the [`rug`][rug] crate, which provides big integer and floating-point numbers.
 Its main features are:

 * big [integers][rug int] with arbitrary precision based on GMP,